What is your office reception design saying about your company? Do first impressions really count?

-The research tells us that it takes a maximum of 7 seconds for someone to form an opinion of your company from your office reception design.
+Research tells us that it takes a maximum of 7 seconds for someone to form an opinion of your company from your office reception design.

 Whether we call the phenomena “thin slicing”, “rapid cognition” or “intuition”, it is true that our subconscious mind will make snap judgments that can either fortunately or unfortunately change a situation in under 7 seconds.

-A reception desk or space is the front line of your operation.
+An office reception desk is the front line of your operation.
 It is the very first thing a client, a customer, a supplier, a potential employee or an investor will see and you have only 7 seconds to make a good impression.

-Does your reception area pass the 7-second test?
-If not, we have listed the top 10 considerations for the design or re-design of your reception area.
+Does your office reception design pass the 7-second test?
+If not, we have listed the top 10 considerations for the design or re-design of your office reception area.

 1.How many staff are likely to be on the counter at any one time, both now and into the future (the term of your lease)?

-- Should it be long with multiple receptionists assisting multiple visitors in perpendicular lines?
+- Long with multiple receptionists assisting multiple visitors in perpendicular lines?

-- Should it be curved with one central receptionist who can serve multiple visitors without walking long distances
+- Curved with one central receptionist who can serve multiple visitors without walking long distances

 2. How many visitors will you have, and what type?